John Sexton: President of New York University

-Sexton was named the 15th president of New York University by NYU's Board of Trustees on May 8, 2001, two months after then-President L. Jay Oliva announced that he was stepping down.
-"I am a very fortunate man," Sexton told the New York Daily News in an article published the next day.
+Sexton was named the 15th president of New York University by NYU's Board of Trustees on May 8, 2001, two months after then-president L. Jay Oliva announced that he was stepping down.
 He assumed the post of president on May 17, 2002, one day after the 2002 All-University Commencement, and his official installation occurred on September 26, 2002.
 In 2009, NYU's Board of Trustees asked him to stay on as president until 2016, and Sexton accepted.

 In addition to his duties as NYU President, Sexton has taught a full faculty schedule — at least four courses — every year since 1981 without sabbatical.
 He teaches both law students and undergraduates across NYU's Global Network in New York and Abu Dhabi and has taught classes in Shanghai.
-A book based on one of the courses, Baseball as a Road to God, was published in 2013 He also taught a year-long course on the American Constitution, religion, and government for the Sheikh Mohammed bin Zayed Al Nahyan Scholars Program (for outstanding undergraduate students in United Arab Emirates' institutions of higher learning who are selected for special academic and leadership opportunities).
+A book based on one of the courses, Baseball as a Road to God, was published in 2013.
+He also taught a year-long course on the American Constitution, religion, and government for the Sheikh Mohammed bin Zayed Al Nahyan Scholars Program for outstanding undergraduate students in United Arab Emirates' institutions of higher learning.

 During his presidency, NYU was named the "number one dream school" four times by The Princeton Review.
 In addition, NYU rose across college rankings, including in US News & World Report, the Times Higher Education, the Financial Times, and Bloomberg BusinessWeek.
 In 2014, NYU received a record number of prospective applicants for freshman admission for the seventh straight year in a row.